alezpapas9/TRAP-Supplementary/README.md

 - **Supplementary File 5.**
   Final aligned, trimmed, and curated dataset of TRAP homologs in FASTA format
   ([TRAP_final_trimmed_curated_alignment.fasta](https://github.com/alezpapas9/TRAP-Supplementary/blob/fc2ed2ac270ab43c5af6febf20cf51e928dad921/TRAP_final_trimmed_curated_alignment.fasta)).
-  → Primary dataset used for downstream maximum-likelihood and model-based phylogenetic inference in IQ-TREE.
+  → This dataset served as the primary input for downstream analyses, including multiple sequence alignment, trimming, and preparation of the NEXUS file for Bayesian inference.

 ## Usage
 These files can be used to reproduce the phylogenetic analyses described in the dissertation.